chrissimpkins/Crunch/README.md

 Historical benchmarks with the files included in Cédric Louvrier's [PNG Test Corpus](https://css-ig.net/png-tools-overview) versus other commonly used PNG optimization software are available in [BENCHMARKS.md](BENCHMARKS.md).

-Crunch png image optimization is available as:
+Crunch png image optimization is available through:

-- Crunch - a macOS GUI tool
+- Crunch - a macOS drag and drop GUI tool
-- Crunch Image(s) - a macOS right click menu service for PNG images in the Finder
+- Crunch Image(s) - a macOS right click menu service for PNG images selected in the Finder

 ## Install Crunch